kargam0167/kargam0167.github.io/README.md

 Embracing Change, Seeking Growth, and Finding Harmony

 ## Vision
-Experiences in different sectors of the industry, coupled with a strong analytical mindset, seek to re-enter the industry with a renewed vision.
+Experiences and a solid analytical mindset seek to unite the academy and industry.

 ## Education
 Applied Communication Science, Ph.D.